joyceyskwon/stndup-frontend/README.md

 In the project directory,

 ### 'src'
-contains index.js, which contains App.js, and all the components
+contains index.js, App.js, and components folder

 ### 'index.js'
-contains App.js and handles dispatch actions from redux (yet to be implemented)
+contains App.js and handles dispatch actions from redux (🚩yet to be implemented🔜)

 ### 'App.js'
 is the root file of all the components inside components folder